officialrealTM/mcserver_installer/README.md

 ### Minecraft Paper Features:
 - Supported Minecraft Paper Versions: 1.8.X - 1.21.X
-- Possibility to install every existing Build of Paper
+- Possibility to install every existing build of Paper
-- Show list of available Builds for each version to select from
+- Show list of available builds for each version to select from
-- Using Paper's official [API](https://api.papermc.io/docs/swagger-ui/index.html?configUrl=/openapi/swagger-config) to obtain available Builds
+- Using Paper's official [API](https://api.papermc.io/docs/swagger-ui/index.html?configUrl=/openapi/swagger-config) to obtain available builds
+- Adjusted Sub-Folder Naming (including the build-number)

+### Minecraft Leaf Features:
+- Supported Minecraft Leaf Versions: 1.19.2 - 1.21.X
+- Possibility to install every existing build of Leaf
+- Show list of available builds for each version to select from
+- Automatic distinction between direct download versions and versions with build selection.
+- Using Leaf's official [API](https://api.leafmc.one/docs/swagger-ui/index.html) for versions that support build selection.
-- Adjusted Sub-Folder Naming (including the Build-Number)
+- Adjusted Sub-Folder Naming (including the build-Number)
+- Important: The Leaf developers recommend using version 1.21.4 or newer.
+Older versions are not recommended for production use.